 A Beautiful But Expensive State

 According to the state’s Office on Aging, Hawaii’s population of adults over the age of 60 continues to grow.
 Between 1980 and 2010, this segment of the population grew by 139.8 percent, whereas the total population of Hawaii only increased by 34.2 percent.
+Between 2020 and 2030 the number of adults 60 years of age and older will increase by 17%.
+This population will represent 28% of the State’s total population.
 The growth of the elderly population (85+) is even more pronounced.
-This demographic grew by 431.5 percent in the same 30-year period.
+This demographic is projected to grow by 31.7 percent from 2020-2030.
 It is estimated that 29.7 percent of the total population in 2035 will be comprised of adults over 60.
 Medical and healthcare social workers will be needed to meet the increasing demand for social workers in gerontology and medical social work (8).

 Options for Social Work Education in Hawaii

-According to the 2014 US News & World Report school rankings, the University of Hawaii’s Manoa School of Social Work is ranked number 66 in the country (9).
+According to the 2019 US News & World Report school rankings, the University of Hawaii’s Manoa School of Social Work is ranked number 51 in the country and Hawaii Pacific University’ School of Social Work is ranked number 96 (9).

 You can also find other online MSW programs through online colleges and other universities and colleges all over the country.
 Just make sure you check state licensing requirements and work with a school advisor to ensure the degree you get will translate into a license and a useful degree that is recognized in Hawaii.